-- When the timing and nature of administration are of vital importance and serious consequences could result if a dose is not taken. - When technical, medical knowledge or expertise is required: The preferred course of action is for the parent / carer to come to school to administer the medication.as outlined in the IHCP. - Where this is not possible the Headteacher/DSL/Deputy DSLs will seek medical advice.
-If administration by the school is agreed, clear written instructions will be obtained from the appropriate source. - Records of the administration will be kept by the designated first aider and updated. - The regular injection of students will not be carried out by the school in line with school's policy. - If a student is known to be subject to life-threatening circumstances, an agreed Individual Healthcare Plan, including holding the appropriate medication and the training of staff, will be put in place and maintained in the first aid room and on SIMS attached to the student's records.. - The school will not undertake treatment requiring intimate contact. - Guidance for treating different medical conditions can be found in Appendix J
+- When the timing and nature of administration are of vital importance and serious consequences could result if a dose is not taken. - When technical, medical knowledge or expertise is required: The preferred course of action is for the parent / carer to come to school to administer the medication.as outlined in the IHCP (Individual Healthcare Plan). - Where this is not possible the Headteacher will seek medical advice.
+If administration by the school is agreed, clear written instructions will be obtained from the appropriate source.. - Records of the administration will be kept by the first aider and updated. - The regular injection of pupils will not be carried out by the school in line with school's policy. - If a pupil is known to be subject to life-threatening circumstances, an agreed Individual Healthcare Plan, including holding the appropriate medication and the training of staff, will be put in place and maintained in the first aid room or centrally designated location by the school and on the MIS system under the pupil's records. - The school will not undertake treatment requiring intimate contact. - Guidance for treating different medical conditions can be found in Appendix J

-10. Students who are competent to manage their own health needs
+10. Pupils who are competent to manage their own health needs

-Following discussion with parent / carers, students who are competent should be encouraged to take responsibility for managing their own medicines and procedures.
+Following discussion with parent / carers, pupils who are competent should be encouraged to take responsibility for managing their own medicines and procedures.
 This will be reflected within Individual Healthcare Plans.
-Wherever possible, students will be allowed to carry their own medicines and relevant devices or will be able to access their medicines for self-medication quickly and easily.
+Wherever possible, pupils will be allowed to carry their own medicines and relative relevant devices or will be able to access their medicines for self-medication quickly and easily.

-Students who can take their medicines themselves or manage procedures may require an appropriate level of supervision.
-If it is not appropriate for a student to self-manage, then relevant staff should help to administer medicines and manage procedures for them as outlined in their IHCP.
+Pupils who can take their medicines themselves or manage procedures may require an appropriate level of supervision.
+If it is not appropriate for a pupil to self-manage, then relevant staff should help to administer medicines and manage procedures for them as outlined in their IHCP.
 If a child refuses to take medicine or carry out a necessary procedure, staff should not force them to do so, but follow the procedure agreed in the individual healthcare plan.
 Parent / carers will be informed immediately so that alternative options can be considered.